 4.5.3.
 Wind correction

 4.5.3.1.
-Wind correction with stationary anemometry
+Wind correction when using stationary anemometry

 Wind correction may be waived when the arithmetic average wind speed for each valid run pair is 2 m/s or less.
 In the case that wind speed is measured at more than one part of the test track, such as when the test is performed on an oval test track (see paragraph 4.1.1.1.1. of this annex), the wind speed shall be averaged at each measurement location and the higher of two average wind speeds shall be used to determine whether a wind speed correction is to be applied or may be waived.